 - Slice the red onion as thin as possible using a mandolin, then place the slices in a shallow bowl or wide-mouth mason jar.
 Set the onions aside.1 large red onion

-- In a small saucepan — bring water, apple cider vinegar, salt, peppercorns, red pepper flakes, and sugar to a boil.½ cup apple cider vinegar, 2 teaspoons cane or granulated sugar, 1 ¼ teaspoon kosher salt, 12 whole peppercorns, ¼ teaspoon crushed red pepper flakes, 1 cup water
+- In a small saucepan — bring water, apple cider vinegar, salt, peppercorns, red pepper flakes, and sugar to a boil.½ cup apple cider vinegar, 2 teaspoons cane or granulated sugar, 1 ¼ teaspoon kosher salt, 12 whole black peppercorns, ¼ teaspoon crushed red pepper flakes, 1 cup water

 - Stir until the sugar and salt dissolve.
 (Try not to stand over this/breathe it in as it boils – the vinegar will be pungent!)